zqzhang/web-nfc-test/design.md

 and [idl-NFC.html](https://zqzhang.github.io/demo/webnfc/idl-NFC.html)
-to check the Web IDL fragments with reference to the checkpoints in idlharness.js; and then change to idlharness.js based tests after resolving issue.
+to check the Web IDL fragments with reference to the checkpoints in idlharness.js; and then change to idlharness.js based tests after resolving the issue.

-**Issue #2**: The Web NFC API spec refers to http://www.w3.org/TR/WebIDL-1/, a W3C Working Draft 04 August 2015, while the idlharness.js is updating with https://heycam.github.io/webidl/, a W3C Editor's Draft 17 November 2015.
+**Issue #2**: The Web NFC API spec refers to http://www.w3.org/TR/WebIDL-1/, a W3C Working Draft 04 August 2015, while the idlharness.js is always updating with latest Editor's Draft https://heycam.github.io/webidl/.
 So there is a potential issue here that the Web IDL spec development will make difference among the API specification, API implementation and idlharness.js framework.

 **Note**: There is a reference mismatch for the WebIDL specification.
 In normative reference section, it is http://www.w3.org/TR/WebIDL-1/; while in terminology and conventions section http://heycam.github.io/webidl/.
-Maybe the spec editors can resolve the issue #2 together.
+Maybe the spec editors can resolve this and the issue #2 together.

 ### Example to Test